Entry-Level Driver Training Mandate

 • Getting a school bus (S), passenger (P), or hazardous materials (H) endorsement for the first time.

-• Professional Drivers who already possess a CDL or an S, P or H endorsement before the ELDT mandate start date
+• Professional Drivers who already possessed a CDL or an S, P, or H endorsement before the ELDT mandate start date

 Why is the Entry-Level Driver Training Mandate Important?

-As it currently stands, every state and driving school has the liberty to set its own training standards.
-This means that the current 3.5 million truck drivers have received various interpretations of classroom and behind-the-wheel instruction.
+Before ELDT, each state and driving school could set its own training rules.
+That meant the 3.5 million truck drivers have received various interpretations of classroom and behind-the-wheel instruction.

-The ELDT mandate will now require driving schools to split their curriculum into two sections: classroom/theory and behind-the-wheel.
+The ELDT mandate requires driving schools to split their curriculum into two sections: classroom/theory and behind-the-wheel.

-CDL Instructors are required to teach the theory section first, and it must consist of at least 30 areas specified by the Department of Transportation.
-After receiving at least an 80 percent score on the written or electronic CDL test, this portion is complete.
-If a driver training student does not receive training from an authorized training provider, they will not be allowed to sit for the CDL Skills Exam.
-Throughout the behind-the-wheel portion, CDL schools must document every student’s total amount of time driving behind the wheel and teach basic vehicle control skills.
-Driver training students must also complete this section on a driving range or public road in an actual vehicle, not a simulator.
-For example, if someone is working to obtain a Class A CDL, they must do their behind-the-wheel instruction in a Class A commercial vehicle.
+CDL instructors must teach the theory section first.
+It must cover at least 30 topics set by the Department of Transportation.
+Students must score at least 80 percent on the written or electronic CDL test to finish this section.
+Students who do not train with an approved provider cannot take the CDL Skills Test.
+During the driving portion, schools must track each student’s total time behind the wheel and cover basic vehicle control skills.
+Students must complete this section in a real vehicle on a driving range or public road, not in a simulator.
+A student working toward a Class A CDL, for example, must train in a Class A commercial vehicle.

 ELDT Mandate Resources